Adult Program

 Pipefitting I

-Plus Core class hours (first semester only) Orientation to the Trade; pipefitter hand tools; pipefitter power tools; ladders & scaffolds; and motorized equipment.
+Plus Core class hours (first semester only) Orientation to the Trade; pipefitter hand tools; pipefitter power tools; ladders, scaffolds; and motorized equipment.

 Pipefitting 2